Japan's Takata files another attempt to stay U.S. air bag lawsuits

 The petition came as Takata's U.S. business separately asked a federal bankruptcy judge to suspend lawsuits against automakers that have been brought by air bag victims.

-Major automakers including BMW AG (BMWG.DE), Ford Motor Co (F.N), Honda Motor Co Ltd (7267.T) and Toyota Motor Corp (7203.T) sided with Takata in backing a six-month delay in lawsuits.
+Major automakers including BMW AG, Ford Motor Co , Honda Motor Co Ltd and Toyota Motor Corp sided with Takata in backing a six-month delay in lawsuits.

 Takata and automakers face hundreds of lawsuits including actions brought by Hawaii, the U.S. Virgin Islands, and New Mexico.